Last updated on October 21st, 2023 at 10:35 pm

 It’s also worth pointing out that you should have a valid reason for carrying it as many state laws rely on the “intent” or “purpose” of the item being carried.

 Are Automatic Knives Legal In Washington?

-No, automatic knives (including OTF knives and switchblades) are illegal to own or carry in Washington state.
+Automatic knives, including OTF knives and switchblades, are illegal to own or carry in Washington state.

 In conclusion, it is important to know the knife laws of Washington state before carrying a knife.
 Failing to learn the laws can lead to serious penalties, including jail time.
 If you have any specific questions about Washington knife law, it is best to consult an attorney since I’m not one and am just a normal dude trying to muddle through some legalese.